ermondel/react-streams/README.md

 Step 1

 1. Open `http://localhost:3000/` in browser (Chrome for example).
-2. Click the blue `Sign in to Google` button.
+2. Click the blue `Sign in with Google` button.
 Login with your username and password.
 3. Click the blue `Create Stream` button.
 4. Enter the title and description of the stream and then submit the form.
 5. Select your stream from the list and click on it.